Are you looking for loans for veterans to pay bills? Here’s where to look for help

 - Send a letter asking for an extension

 If you decide to call customer support, there’s always a possibility that you’ll get stuck in a long phone queue, which can take up too much of your time.
-Luckily, you can use our app to jump long phone queues and get in touch with customer service much faster.
+Luckily, you can use our app to and get in touch with customer service much faster.

 Another timesaving option to consider is letting DoNotPay write an extension letter for you.
 Should you decide to handle the matter this way, these are the steps to take:

 - Log in to your account via a

 - Provide a short explanation about your problem

 - Give us your personal information and some information about your service provider

 - Let DoNotPay generate an extension letter for you and send it on your behalf